AnisMarsela32/netflix-content-analysis/README.md

 ## Visualizations

-- Pie chart: Distribution of Movies vs TV Shows
+- Distribution of Movies vs TV Shows
-- Bar chart: Top 10 Genres
+- Top 10 Genres
-- Bar chart: Top 10 Producing Countries
+- Top 10 Producing Countries
-- Histogram: Content released over the years
+- Content released over the years
-- Stacked bar chart: Content added by year (by type)
+- Content added by year (by type)

 ## Tools Used